 If you are looking for information on how to claim a particular benefit, advice can be found on our Welfare Benefits Information page just click on the link for the benefit you need information about, you should be taken straight to the relevant page.

-With the introduction of welfare reforms in 2013 most benefit claims will have to made online.
+Most benefit claims have to be completed online.
 Once you have applied you should receive a decision letter.
 This will set out what the Department of Work and Pensions (DWP) has decided regarding your claim, whether you have been awarded any benefits and if so how much, and what you need to do next.
-(Read more)

 If you are unhappy with their decision you have a month to ask the DWP to explain or reconsider it.
 If you are still unhappy with the decision get some advice.

-More detailed information about what will happen during the hearing and the rest of the appeals process can be found at: http://www.dwp.gov.uk/docs/gl24dwp.pdf
+More detailed information about what will happen during the hearing and the rest of the appeals process can be found here.